ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

     2. Select `Yes` or `No` to answer whether HIPAA is required.

-       HIPAA is only valid for US locations. {{site.data.keyword.IBM}} can provision a Dedicated Hardware plan environment to implement HIPAA controls.
-An environment is only created upon confirmation of a Business Associate Agreement (BAA) that is established with {{site.data.keyword.IBM_notm}}.
+       A HIPAA compliant environment can be provisioned in either a multi-tenant or Dedicated environment.
+But it is only created upon confirmation of a Business Associate Agreement (BAA) that is established with {{site.data.keyword.IBM_notm}}.
 For more information, see [Enabling the HIPAA Supported setting](/docs/account/eu_hipaa_supported.html#enabling-the-hipaa-supported-setting) and the Service Description terms for more details.
 Provisioning a cluster to manage HIPAA data can take longer than the estimated 5-day period.
        {: note}

     3. Select a key management service instance.